ay0408/EnhancedDOSS/README.md

 The full proofs of the theorems and lemmas in the main paper are provided in Proofs.pdf.

+## Future Directions
+・Constructing a novel DOLS concept that considers the privacy level of information associated with each dimension.

+・Developing better unbiased (and bounded) mechanisms with higher accuracy, potentially using approaches other than varying the probabilities for noise generation.

+・Applying the (idea of enhanced) DOSS to private selection tasks.

 ## Note

-For details of our methods and discussion, please see our paper entitled "Differentially Private Mechanisms Using Enhanced Direction-Oriented Smooth Sensitivity". (to appear at IEEE CCWC 2026)
+For details of our methods and discussion, please see our paper entitled "Differentially Private Mechanisms Using Enhanced Direction-Oriented Smooth Sensitivity" (to appear at IEEE CCWC 2026).

 ### Contact
 Akito Yamamoto